esphome/esphome-docs/components/climate/midea.rst

     remote_transmitter:
       pin: GPIO13                       # For iot-uni-stick.
       carrier_duty_percent: 100%        # 50% for IR LED, 100% for direct connect to TSOP IR receiver output.

-    midea_dongle:
-      transmitter_id:                   # Add this option to use IR transmitter.

     sensor:
       - platform: homeassistant